Sparkling Pomegranate Mocktail

 Instructions

-• Place the sage leaves, lime zest, and simple syrup in a small cup with a spout and use a muddler or the flat end or tip of a wooden spoon to gently press against the ingredients and turn in each direction to muddle them together.
+• Place the sage leaves, lime zest, and simple syrup in a measuring cup with a spout.
+Use a muddler or the flat end or tip of a wooden spoon to gently press against the ingredients.
+Turn in each direction to muddle them together.

-• Divide the sage syrup between four 16-ounce high-ball cups.
-Divide the pomegranate juice and reserved lime juice between the cups.
+• Divide the sage syrup into four 16-ounce highball glasses.
+Divide the pomegranate juice and the reserved lime juice into the cups.

 • When ready to serve, add the club soda and stir gently to combine.
-Garnish with pomegranate arils and lime wedges and add ice if desired.
+Add ice and garnish with pomegranate arils and lime wedges, if desired.
 Serve immediately.

 Notes